samanthashleyrose/Logo-Maker/README.md

 This project uses Jest for testing.
 To run the tests, ensure that you have Jest installed as a development dependency by running: `npm install --save-dev jest`.

 After installing Jest, you can run the tests with the following command: `npm test`.
 This command will execute the Jest test suite.
 Each tests collectively guarantees the accuracy of the SVG logo generator, providing confidence in its functionality.
 The tests are categorized into two main sections: **Shape Rendering** and **User Input Confirmation**.
+See the demo video at the bottom of this section for an example of npm test.

 ### Shape Rendering Tests